VAS/srt.js/README.md

 		id : 1, // subtitle number (usually array index + 1)

 		time : { // time object
 			start : 0,   // start time in seconds
 			end : 10,    // end time in seconds
 			duration : 0 // difference (end-start)
 		},

 		content : [
-			"Winter is coming.", // each array element is on a separate line "You said that 3 seasons ago..."
+			"Winter is coming.", // each array element is an .srt "\n" "You keep saying that..."
 		]
 	}
 ]